ahoneybun/Arch_LUKS_systemd-boot_install/README.md

+# Disclaimer

+This work is all community work and none of it has been tested by System76 QA or Engineering.
+This is not officially supported by the System76 Happiness Team (Tech Support).
+YMMV as always.

 a bash script to auto-magically install the System76 Drivers on Arch-based systems which you can find here: https://github.com/ahoneybun/Install-Other-System76/blob/main/Arch-based/install-software.sh

 ## Arch-LUKS-systemd-boot-install